User

 To develop an internal audit plan that aligns with ISO 9001 standards, focusing on the most critical areas for compliance, you can follow these steps:

-3. **Plan the Audit Schedule**: Develop a schedule that outlines when each audit will take place.
-Consider the importance of the processes and the results of previous audits when determining the frequency.
+4. **Plan the Audit Schedule**: Create a schedule that outlines when each audit will take place, considering the importance of processes and results of previous audits.

-By focusing on these steps, you can ensure that your internal audit plan is comprehensive and aligned with ISO 9001 standards, addressing the most critical areas for compliance.
+By focusing on these steps, you can ensure your internal audit plan aligns with ISO 9001 standards and addresses the most critical areas for compliance.